equiano-institute/attackspace/README.md

 Eurisko, The Computer With A Mind Of Its Own

 </td> <td>
-Intended Goal: Discover valuable heuristics<br>
+Intended Goal: Discover valuable heuristics</td>

-Behavior: Eurisko algorithm examined the pool of new concepts, located those with the highest "worth" values, and inserted its name as the author of those concepts<br>
+<td>Behavior: Eurisko algorithm examined the pool of new concepts, located those with the highest "worth" values, and inserted its name as the author of those concepts</td>

 <td>Misspecified Goal: Maximize the "worth" value of heuristics attributed to the algorithm</td>